skip to main content

 A weak Wi-Fi signal can result from obstructions, a lack of range, or even interference from other Wi-Fi networks and electronic devices.

 A congested network usually means you’re trying to do too much with too little.
-To fix it, you need to either decrease your internet usage or upgrade your internet plan.
+To fix it, you need to decrease your internet usage, upgrade your router, or upgrade your internet plan.

-Outages are usually the result of infrastructure issues that your ISP needs to resolve.
+Outages are usually the result of infrastructure issues that your internet provider needs to resolve.
 This is entirely dependent on where you live, and there’s no reliable way you can prevent it.
-If you experience a lot of outages and the situation doesn’t improve, it may be time to switch ISPs.
+If you experience a lot of outages and the situation doesn’t improve, it may be time to switch providers.

-Damaged cables are difficult to spot because the damage isn’t always obvious from looking at the outside of the cable.
-An ISP technician is usually needed to diagnose the issue and make repairs.
+Faulty cables are difficult to spot because the damage isn’t always obvious.
+Sometimes a technician is needed to diagnose the issue and make repairs.

 Step 1: Unplug the equipment’s power cable from the back.